Previous Charlottesville Symphony performances: March 1986, January 1995 and September 2009.

 Mendelssohn’s Italian Symphony is one of the best-known and most-performed symphonies in the orchestral literature.
 Sunny and endlessly tuneful, it was inspired by the composer’s travels throughout Italy in the 1830’s.
 Joseph Lin, former First Violin in the renowned Julliard String Quartet, joins the orchestra for Bartok’s folk-inflected Second Violin Concerto, a work of intense virtuosity, colorful orchestral flourishes and impish humor.

 Click here to read the Program Notes for this concert (available on March 8, 2019).

-The 2016-17 season is made possible in part by a major gift from the Joseph and Robert Cornell Memorial Foundation.
+The 2018-19 season is made possible in part by a major grant from The Joseph and Robert Cornell Memorial Foundation.